igscl/thelaserproject/README.md

 - Fast access menus: We have built our app with you in mind!
 Our focus was to make the access as fast as possible through a fast, intuitive and easy way of navigating through our data.
 The data is organised the way it should be and just the way you have used it through the years - nothing has changed but everything has changed!
 Now just select the input with the arrow keys and press enter when you find your desired choice.

-- Output of the desired frecuency data: First you'll get an octave selection, then the desired frecuency.
+- Output of the desired frequency data: First you'll get an octave selection, then the desired frequency.
 Press ENTER and you'll get the following outputs in an organised way:
 		- Band and Column
 		- Location and Central Nervous System location
 		- Vertebrae relation to other vertebrae